 To form an S Corporation,

-- You must be a be a domestic entity and elect to be treated as such.
+- You must be a domestic entity and elect to be treated as such.

 - You are limited to less than 100 shareholders.

-- You can only have the following shareholders: individuals, estates, specific partnerships and trusts, tax-exempt charitable organization, and other S corporations (as long as you are the sole shareholder).
+- You can only have the following shareholders: individuals, estates, specific partnerships and trusts, tax-exempt charitable organizations, and other S corporations (as long as you are the sole shareholder).

 - All your shareholders must be US citizens.